 Complete the application form online or in hard copy, and start to gather the paperwork and evidence you might need to support your application.

-Step 4.
+Step 3.
 Provide the necessary documents

 All banks need to follow verification processes, so you’ll have to provide documents either by scanning and uploading them if you can apply online, or by visiting a bank branch.
-Different accounts will have different requirements, but you’ll usually need:

 - Proof of identity – a passport, driving license or other government issued photo ID

 - Proof of address – a utility bill or government correspondence in your name, usually from within the last few months

 - Proof of minimum funding or salary, depending on the eligibility requirements for the account

 Yes.
 Some banks will let you open an international account online – but this isn’t always an option with a traditional banking brand.
 Digital providers like Wise and Revolut offer online application, verification and onboarding processes.

 Can I open an international bank account from the US?